From the province of Lower Saxony to Berlin

 Public domain, via Wikimedia commons

-Kn 1919, shortly before his personal stroke of fate, Goldschmidt was appointed to the Management Board of the National Bank for Germany at the age of less than 30.
+In 1919, shortly before his personal tragedy, Goldschmidt is appointed to the Management Board of the National Bank for Germany at not yet 30 years if age.
 Two years later, this was merged with Darmstädter Bank and was now called Darmstädter und Nationalbank, or Danat-Bank for short.

 Goldschmidt becomes a personally liable partner of Danat-Bank, which rapidly rises to the top league of major Berlin banks.